Fashion and clothing in the Philippines: 2020s

-Filipino fashion in the 2020s has been characterized by a blend of modern and traditional elements, with a strong emphasis on comofrt sustainability, and cultural expression.
-Key trends include modernized Filipino heritage fashion, athleisure and Y2k revival.
+Filipino fashion in the 2020s has been characterized by a blend of modern and traditional elements, with a strong emphasis on comfort, sustainability, and cultural expression.
+Key trends include modernized Filipino heritage fashion, athleisure, and Y2K revival.
 The COVID-19 pandemic also significantly impacted fashion, with face masks becoming more common.
 The year also saw a wave of trends, including the return of shoulder bags highlighted by Louis Vuitton's mini pochettes and Prada's re-additions pieces.
 Loose frock dresses and "dad sandals" ranging from Birkenstocks to luxury versions by Chanel were also popular.
 Chunky jewelry became a common accessory, while baggy jeans paired with polo shirts reflected casual styling.
 Cardigans, often described as a revival of 1990s fashion, gained renewed use as lightweight outerwear.
-Tie-dye prints attracted interest, in part due to their accessibility as Do it yourself activity.
+Tie-dye prints attracted interest, in part due to their accessibility as do it yourself activity.
 Corset tops were introduced as versatile garments, while loungewear sets and animal prints maintained steady visibility in mainstream fashion.

 Heart Evangelista (upper left), Pia Wurtzbach (upper right), Maloi Ricalde (lower left), and Aiah Arceta (lower right) who helped define 2020s fashion.

 Filipino personalities have continued to make in the international fashion scene.
 Heart Evangelista led the Media Impact Value rankings at Paris and Milan Fashion Weeks.
 Pia Wurtzbach, Miss Universe 2015, also gained recognition for her evolving fashion choices, which combined polished and bold elements in shows for brand such as Gucci and Tommy Hilfiger.

 Bini member Maloi Ricalde was dubbed "Maloi-core" for her distinctive fashion sense.
 Her style, often compared to the street looks in Fruits magazine, includes combinations like oversized jerseys with knee-length plaid skirts.
 She has also shared that she buys from ukay-ukay to incorporate into her outfits.
 She also featured in Vogue Philippines, wearing a Louis Vuitton top and skirt.
-Kara Angan of Billboard Philippines highlighted Aiah Arceta's fashion sense, noting her ability "bring the right energy and distinctness" to avant-grade ensembles reminiscent of the Met Gala.
-Angan also remaked that there are "many ways Aiah can pull off a high-fashion piece".
+Kara Angan of Billboard Philippines highlighted Aiah Arceta's fashion sense, noting her ability to "bring the right energy and distinctness" to avant-grade ensembles reminiscent of the Met Gala.
+Angan also remarked that there are "many ways Aiah can pull off a high-fashion piece".